opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

 In the associated database table [ONS_Deaths](https://reports.opensafely.org/reports/opensafely-tpp-database-schema/#ONS_Deaths), a small number of patients have multiple registered deaths.
 This table contains the earliest registered death.
-The `ehrql.tables.beta.raw.ons_deaths` table contains all registered deaths.
+The `ehrql.tables.raw.ons_deaths` table contains all registered deaths.

 !!! warning
     There is also a lag in ONS death recording caused amongst other things by things like autopsies and inquests delaying